rescribet/link-redux/README.md

 # Link React
 *A Link to the Web*

-Use this to enable Link in React
+Use this to enable Link in React.
+It provides components to build data-independent semantic applications for the human consumption of linked data with React and Redux.

+This was built at [Argu](https://argu.co), if you like what we do, these technologies or open data, send us [a mail](mailto:info@argu.co).

 ## Basic Usage